 Although the church leaflet uses words like “unique artistic masterpieces” and “rare beauty”, the interior of the Sant’Eustorgio is actually quite simple.
 One of the oldest works of art can be found in the nave: a painted crucifix which dates back to the late twelfth century and is clearly still medieval in style.
 The high altar was commissioned by Gian Galeazzo Visconti (1351-1402), who became the first Duke of Milan in 1395.
 Visconti was the arch enemy of Florence and can be seen as the bad guy (the prefect of Antioch) in one of the frescoes in the Brancacci Chapel in that city.
 The high altar, or at least the central panel showing the Crucifixion, is attributed to the Gothic sculptor Jacopino da Tradate.
 The tomb of Pietro Torelli in the Chapel of Saint Dominic – the second chapel on the right – is also attributed to Da Tradate.

 Most frescoes in the church are faded, but I did enjoy those of the four Evangelists in the vault of the Torriani Chapel by Michelino da Besozzo (ca. 1370-1455).
 They were painted circa 1440.
 The Cappella Viscontea, commissioned by Matteo Visconti (1250-1322), also has frescoes of the four Evangelists.
-They are much older than those of Michelino and were painted by an unknown late thirteenth/early fourteenth century artist.
+These are much older than those of Michelino and were painted by an unknown late thirteenth/early fourteenth century artist.
 In the picture included in this post, we can also see Saint George slaying the dragon.

 The Portinari Chapel is the best part of the church, but it cannot be visited for free.
-The chapel is part of the museum and you have to buy a 6 euro ticket to see it (and if you want to take pictures, apparently another 3 euros, which I faithfully did).
+The chapel is part of the museum and you have to buy a 6 Euro ticket to see it (and if you want to take pictures, apparently another 3 Euros, which I faithfully did).
 The name of the architect responsible for the chapel is unknown.
 It was commissioned by Pigello Portinari (1421-1468).
 Portinari was a Florentine, an agent of the Medici Bank working in Milan.
 His name suggests he was a member of the same family as Dante’s muse, Beatrice Portinari (see Florence: Dante’s Church).
 Construction of the chapel started in 1462 and Pigello Portinari was buried here after his death in 1468.

 For some reason, the monument was not installed in the Portinari Chapel until 1736.
 It was originally placed in the choir, and moved to its present location in 1875.
 The tomb itself is made of Carrara marble and is supported by pillars made of Verona red marble.
 Resting against the pillars are eight statues representing the Virtues.
 The reliefs on the tomb show scenes from the life of Peter of Verona.
 The level of detail is quite exceptional.
 The frescoes in the Portinari Chapel are the work of Vincenzo Foppa (ca. 1427-1515).
 They are also about Saint Peter’s life and show the four Doctors of the Church as well.